fzsun316/manatee/README.md

 This application was generated using JHipster 3.12.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v3.12.2](https://jhipster.github.io/documentation-archive/v3.12.2).

+## Updates

+1. A new status bar at bottom

+2. Master Log

+3. Fixed the bug that sometimes dragging gesture at queue page was not working.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: